 Those Southeast Asian skewed dishes are very much must-orders, including the Tom Yum Chicken and the Lemongrass Turbot.

-Black truffle foie gras chawanmushi (¥58) with asparagus and ponzu.
-Excellent starter.
+The Black truffle foie gras chawanmushi (¥58) with asparagus and ponzu is an excellent starter.

-Soft Shell Crab Chinese Burger (¥68) – It’s a guabao stuffed with a deep-fried soft shell crab, avocado, corn, basil, tomato and red ginger.
+For something a little more inventive, try the Soft Shell Crab Chinese Burger (¥68), a guabao stuffed with a deep-fried soft shell crab, avocado, corn, basil, tomato and red ginger.
 5/5 enjoyable.
 Does not work as a sharing dish.
-(I tried.)

-Hokkaido Scallop Tapas (¥38) with beetroot, vinaigrette, nori, Japanese ginger.
+Hokkaido Scallop Tapas (¥38) comes served with beetroot, vinaigrette, nori, and Japanese ginger.
 The “tapas” part of this appetizer is that it’s on a nori cracker that you can eat in one bite.
 It’s fun, easy to share, but I’d prefer to just revel in scallop sashimi.
 Three pieces a serving.

-Wagyu Uni Rice (¥68) – The requisite rice dish at izakayas.
-A5 wagyu, uni, onsen tamago, salmon roe, and sushi rice.
+And the requisite rice dish at izakayas: Wagyu Uni Rice (¥68), featuring A5 wagyu, uni, onsen tamago, salmon roe, and sushi rice.

-M7 Wagyu Rib Fingers (¥98) – Rib fingers are my recent cut of choice at izakayas.
-It’s meat taken from between the rib bones—excellent flavor, muscular, and marbled.
+Continuing on the luxe eats, M7 Wagyu Rib Fingers (¥98).
+(Rib fingers are my recent cut of choice at izakayas.)
+It’s meat taken from between the rib bones — excellent flavor, muscular, and marbled.

-Tom Yum Chicken (¥48) – Chicken marinated in gin and tom yum spices and deep-fried.
-Zesty, spicy and addictive.
+Tom Yum Chicken (¥48) presents chicken marinated in gin and tom yum spices and deep-fried.
+It’s zesty, spicy and addictive.

 Yeah.
 I’d go back just for those.